 Outpatient Programs

 Suboxone is primarily used as an FDA-approved drug to treat opioid dependence.
-It primarily works by reducing withdrawal symptoms that can occur when opioid use is stopped or reduced.
+Outpatient programs allow individuals to continue working or caring for family while receiving structured support.
 In this instance, it’s primarily used as part of a longer-term outpatient program such as the ones that IHAT offers.

 Phases of Treatment